j-nagar/recipes-and-ratings-analysis/README.md

 ### Data Cleaning

+1. The recipes data set was merged with the interaction data set with the 'id' of the recipe.
+This added the rating columns into the recipe data set.

-1. In the merged dataset, the ratings of ‘0’ were filled with NaN, since the rating scale was from 1 to 5, which does not include the value of 0.
+2. In the merged dataset, the ratings of ‘0’ were filled with NaN, since the rating scale was from 1 to 5, which does not include the value of 0.
 The recipes with ratings of ‘0’ had missing rating data.

-2. Nutritional information was extracted from the ‘nutrition’ column into separate columns for calories, fat, sugar, sodium, protein, etc.

 3. The average rating per recipe was calculated and added as a new column to the dataframe (as a Series).

-This resulting data was used for the project’s analysis.
+4. Nutritional information was extracted from the ‘nutrition’ column into separate columns for calories, fat, sugar, sodium, protein, etc.

-4. The missing values were handled by not imputing them since there was no accurate and reliable way to estimate them.
+5. The missing values were handled by not imputing them since there was no accurate and reliable way to estimate them.

+6. Columns unnecessary to our analysis were dropped such as the tag column, ingredient column, minutes column, and more.

 ```py